Physician Data Initiative

 The ability to understand the shifting dynamics of the physician workforce continuum relative to the needs of patients and communities is fundamental to improving the health of the nation.
-In pursuit of this goal, the Accreditation Council for Graduate Medical Education (ACGME), the American Medical Association (AMA), and the Association of American Medical Colleges (AAMC) are collaborating through the Physician Data Initiative, a working group founded in 2021 to establish a standard practice for categorizing, collecting, reporting, and sharing sociodemographic data.
+In pursuit of this goal, the Accreditation Council for Graduate Medical Education (ACGME), the American Medical Association (AMA), and the AAMC are collaborating through the Physician Data Initiative (PDI), a working group founded in 2021 to establish a standard practice for categorizing, collecting, reporting, and sharing sociodemographic data.

 What is the Physician Data Initiative?

-The AAMC, ACGME, and AMA have collaborated to establish a common understanding for categorizing, reporting, and voluntarily sharing sociodemographic data, beginning with race and ethnicity and language proficiency.
-The next areas under consideration include sexual orientation and gender identity.
-These efforts will enable meaningful collaboration with organizations across the medical education and workforce continuum to better understand, impact, and identify solutions to the most pressing diversity, equity, and inclusion challenges.
-There is great benefit to voluntarily adopting mutually agreed-upon values and structure for consistently gathering and disaggregating data that will continue to improve medical care.
+The AAMC, ACGME, and AMA have collaborated to establish a common understanding for collecting, managing, reporting, and sharing sociodemographic data, beginning with race and ethnicity and language proficiency.
+Additional areas are under consideration including sexual orientation and gender identity as well as a definition for underrepresented in medicine.
+These efforts will enable meaningful collaboration with organizations across the medical education and workforce continuum to better understand opportunities, address barriers that create challenges for learners and physicians, and identify solutions that expand access to care and improve health outcomes for all communities.
+There is great benefit to voluntarily adopting mutually agreed-upon data standards and structure for consistent data collection and reporting that will continue to improve medical care.

 How does the group identify appropriate definitions and standards?